-Information we receive from you on applications or other forms, such as name, ad medical information and Social Security number; ldress, age, ☐ Information about your transactions with us, our affiliates or others, such as premi and claims history; and um payment ☐ Information from a consumer reporting agency.
-Disclosure of Information We do not disclose personal financial information about our enrollees or former enrolled third party, except as required or permitted by law.
-For example, in the course of our gousiness practices, we may, as permitted by law, disclose any of the personal financial that we collect about you, without your authorization, to the following types of institution. general Il information ☐ To our corporate affiliates, which include financial service providers, such as othe and non-financial companies, such as data processors; r insurers, ☐ To nonaffiliated companies for our everyday business purposes, such as to proce transactions, maintain your account(s), or respond to court orders and legal investigations. • ☐ To nonaffiliated companies that perform services for us, including sending promo communications on our behalf. tional
+□ Information we receive from you on applications or other forms, such as name, address, age, medical information and Social Security number;

+□ Information about your transactions with us, our affiliates or others, such as premium payment and claims history; and □Information from a consumer reporting agency.
+Disclosure of Information We do not disclose personal financial information about our enrollees or former enrollees to any third party, except as required or permitted by law.
+For example, in the course of our general business practices, we may, as permitted by law, disclose any of the personal financial information that we collect about you, without your authorization, to the following types of institutions: ☐ To our corporate affiliates, which include financial service providers, such as other insurers, and non-financial companies, such as data processors; ☐To nonaffiliated companies for our everyday business purposes, such as to process your transactions, maintain your account(s), or respond to court orders and legal investigations; and ☐To nonaffiliated companies that perform services for us, including sending promotional communications on our behalf.